hannahas/lgg-survival/README.md

 | IDH-mutant, codeleted | 0.107 | (0.059, 0.193) | 16 / 132 |
 | IDH-wildtype (reference) | 1.00 | — | 40 / 75 |

+Hazard ratio is more informative than mortality percentages, but ...
 IDH-wildtype tumors — despite being histologically graded as low-grade (WHO grade II/III) — showed survival behavior consistent with glioblastoma:
 53% mortality in this cohort vs. 21% (non-codel) and 13% (codel) in the IDH-mutant groups.

+LGG is tumors histologically graded II or III, not IV.
+IDH-wildtype tumors, despite being low grade, are dying similarly to glioblastoma itself.

 ![Kaplan-Meier by molecular subtype](reports/figures/km_idh_subtype.png)